kfinley/GAsat/README.md

 5. Run `clasp login` from the src folder

-6. Run `clasp push` from the src folder to deploy code to Sheets.
+6. Run `clasp push` from the src folder to deploy code to Sheets

-7. Refresh (or open) the Sheet created in step 2.
+7. Refresh (or open) the Sheet created in step 2

-8. Run `Setup Sheets` from new Google Analytics menu that appears after Sheets loads.
+8. Run `Setup Sheets` from new Google Analytics menu that appears after Sheets loads

-9. Add settings to the new Settings sheet that is added.
+9. Add target Google Analytics settings to the Settings sheet

-10. Run commands from Google Analytics menu.
+10. Run commands from `Google Analytics` menu

+## Curent Commands
+- Filter Internal IP Addresses
+- Filter HubSpot by ISP Organization
+- Filter Referral Spam - (Using the [Matomo blacklist](https://github.com/matomo-org/referrer-spam-blacklist) and an additional customer list)